-Illinois (Effective January 1, 2024) 2 Maine 3 Nevada 4 Bernalillo County, NM 5 West Hollywood, CA 6 Does the law specifically protect time that needs to be taken on an emergency basis (e.g. for sudden illness)?
+Illinois (Effective January 1, 2024) Maine Nevada Bernalillo County, NM West Hollywood, CA Does the law specifically protect time that needs to be taken on an emergency basis (e.g. for sudden illness)?
 Yes.
 Yes.
 Not specifically addressed in the law.
 Yes.
 Not specifically addressed in the law, although it does specify that an employer may not unreasonably deny a request to earned paid time off.
 Does unused time carry forward to the next year?
 Yes, up to 40 hours.
 Not specifically addressed in the law.
 Yes, up to 40 hours.
 Yes, up to the amount of maximum required accrual for the year.
 Yes, unused paid time off carries over until the time reaches a maximum of 192 hours.
-10 What notice and scheduling requirements must workers meet before taking earned paid time off?
+What notice and scheduling requirements must workers meet before taking earned paid time off?
 If use of paid leave under the law is foreseeable, employers may require 7 calendar days' notice.
 If the use of paid leave under the law is not foreseeable, the employee shall provide notice "as soon as is practicable."
 Employees don't have to provide a reason for their use of leave.
 Absent an emergency, illness or other sudden necessity for taking earned paid time off, an employee must give "reasonable notice" to their supervisor.
 Use of leave must be scheduled to prevent undue hardship on the employer as reasonably determined by the employer.
 Employees must provide their employer notice of their use of paid time off "as soon as practicable," but don't have to provide their reason for use.
 Employees must provide their employer notice of their use of paid time off "as soon as practicable," but don't have to provide their reason for use.
 Not specifically addressed in the law, although it does specify that an employer may not unreasonably deny a request to earned paid time off.
-Are there The law does not affect or The law does not The law does not The law, which took effect on October l, The provisions of waivers/ exemptions for change the terms of valid CBAs in effect on January 1, apply to any employee apply to employees covered by a CBA 2020, 11 will not take effect for workers covered by a valid CBA until the date of the law may be waived in a bona exemptions for Chris in criter on January 1, employee
+Are there waivers/ exemptions for The law does not affect or change the terms of valid CBAs in effect on January 1, The law does not apply to any employee The law does not apply to employees covered by a CBA The law, which took effect on October I, 2020, 12 will not take effect for workers covered by a valid CBA until the date of The provisions of the law may be waived in a bona